 How to Use a Bullet Journal to Slay Your Money Goals

-Here are four steps to set up your journal and tackle your finances.
+Set up your journal and tackle your finances in four steps.

 Do you rely on life hacks to keep you organized?
 What if you could apply that to your financial life?
 Think: a meticulously balanced checkbook and budgeting apps.
 If so, then set up a bullet journal to add to your collection.